Ed94/SectoredLang/Docs/Platform Toolchain.md

 <pre>
 These are metaprogramming platforms that may be provided by a MAS platform.
 The language feature layering provides the default policy for what features are allowed from these directors.
 Alias      Provides similar to functionality to using statements c++ for namespace along with being able to
-           specify ammendments the backend language modules such as the lexer, parser, and symbol table.
+           specify amendments the backend language modules such as the lexer, parser, and symbol table.
            As such things related to the langauge model can be changed.
 (So long as the alias backend allows for it) (I Don't have a fully fleshed out idea for how the extent of alias.
-           Its mostly a explicit context manipulation and language adapation platform)
+           Its mostly a explicit context manipulation and language adaptation platform)

 Meta        Rudimentary macros, to advanced macro syntax systems.
             Templating, generics, etc.